 Figures backing up the problems

 The aim of this paper is to explore the improvements of execution speed of the PSTD and SFDTD methods, over the FDTD method.
 In the following section of this paper, a series of simulation test cases are described.
 Following this, the results of the acoustic output and the execution speed of the simulation methods are compared.
 Finally, the execution speed profile of each method is reviewed, highlighting where the speed bottlenecks occur in each method.
-The work described in this paper was undertaken using the Matlab language and IDE, as part of an MSc project at the University of Derby.

 Implementation Experiment